TyeMcQueen/terraform-google-certificate-map-simple/README.md

 simplify the creation of simple LB-authorized certificates by just appending the literal string "|LB" to the end of a hostname, as noted above.

-And you can use other certificates that you create elsewhere in the certificate map that this module creates.
-Simply append to the hostname (in `hostnames`) a "|" followed by the `.id` of the certificate.
+And you can use certificates that you create elsewhere in the certificate map that this module creates.
+Simply append to the hostname a "|" followed by the `.id` of the certificate.

     module "my-cert-map" {
       source        = (
         "github.com/TyeMcQueen/terraform-google-certificate-map-simple" )
       dns-zone-ref  = "my-zone"
-      map-name      = "my-map"
+      map-name1     = "my-map"
-      hostnames     = [
+      hostnames1    = [
         "honeypot|LB",
         join( "|", "*.my-domain.com",
           google_certificate_manager_certificate.wild-cert.id ),